tangentsoft/pidp8i/doc/uwfocal-manual.md

 separated into the groups you have specified.
 For this reason it is very convenient to use a different group number for each major part of the program even if such a section only has a few program steps.
-Using the first Line (line `XX.00`) for a `COMMENT` to describe the purpose of that section is also highly recommended.
+Using the first line (line `XX.00`) for a `COMMENT` to describe the purpose of that section is also highly recommended.

 The `WRITE` command can also be qualified by a string of numbers to limit the listing to selected portions of the program. `WRITE 1`, for example, will print out just the commands belonging to Group 1, while `WRITE 2.2` will list only that single line.
-A command such as `WRITE 1,2,3.3,4.9,5` will List 3 groups and 2 single lines, in the order specified.
+A command such as `WRITE 1,2,3.3,4.9,5` will list 3 groups and 2 single lines, in the order specified.
 Of course you should try to plan your program so that it executes smoothly 'from top to bottom', but if you do need to add a major section at the end, the `WRITE` command can be used to at least